arduino/nicla-sense-me-fw/README.md

 - Select Nicla Sense ME as the compilation target, then compile and upload.

-### Control Nicla from an arduino board through eslov
+### Control Nicla from an arduino board through ESLOV
 - Upload the [App](Arduino_BHY2/examples/App/App.ino) example to Nicla.
 - Use an Arduino board, like a MKR, acting as a host by importing [Arduino_BHY2Host](Arduino_BHY2Host) and following the [example](Arduino_BHY2Host/examples/Accelerometer/Accelerometer.ino).
 - Upload the host sketch to the Arduino MKR board.
-- Connect Nicla to the MKR board with an Eslov cable or I2C pins.
+- Connect Nicla to the MKR board with an ESLOV cable or I2C pins.

 ### Control Nicla from a PC - web server
 A local web server has been implemented to manage Nicla from a browser.
 See [browser compatibility](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API#browser_compatibility).

-BLE is used instead of eslov, thus there is no need for an intermediary arduino board.
+BLE is used instead of ESLOV, thus there is no need for an intermediary arduino board.
 - Upload the [App](Arduino_BHY2/examples/App/App.ino) example to Nicla.
 - Access the command line tool folder.
 - Execute the following command `./bhy webserver` to start the local web server.